undoLogic/setupCase-boilerplate/launchPad/README.md

 To allow to export the GitHub source files to the server we must setup a public / private key. the PRIVATE key is ONLY on the server. the PUBLIC key goes onto Github -> deploy keys

-1. Logon to your server via SSH using the STAGING credentials ssh STAGING_USER @ STAGING_URL
+1. Logon to your server via SSH using the STAGING credentials

+NOTE: New servers you need to put your PUBLIC SSH KEY into the Control panel -> ssh keys -> import ssh key ssh STAGING_USER @ STAGING_URL
 ```angular2html
 ssh undologic@staging.undologic.com